CALL US FOR WHISTLEBLOWER LEGAL REPRESENTATION LOS ANGELES

 How Long Do You Have To File A Complaint?

-When it comes to whistleblower complaints, you have a set period of time that you can file your complaint.
+When it comes to whistleblower complaints, you have a deadline to file your complaint.
 This timeline is based on the individual statute that your complaint is regarding.
-There are currently more than 20 different whistleblower statutes that you can file a complaint under.
+There are currently more than 20 different whistleblower statutes that you can file a complaint with.

-When we're talking about a timeframe, you need to know the proper start date.
+When we’re talking about a timeframe, you need to know the proper start date.
 In whistleblower complaints, this start date is the date that the adverse action happened.
-For example, if you were fired, then that would be the date that starts your time period for filing.
-Let's take a look at a couple of examples from each time frame so that you better understand how quickly you need to react.180 Days
+For example, if you were fired, that would be the date that starts your period for filing.
+Let’s take a look at a couple of examples from each time frame so that you better understand how quickly you need to react.

 - Affordable Care Act